-The Leica Mini is my first taste of Leica and this great german brand (even though this was made in Japan).
+The Leica Mini is my first taste of Leica and this great German brand (even though this was made in Japan).
 I have always wanted a compact 35mm camera that I could carry around my neck at all times or just have it in my pocket or in my camera bag when I'm not shooting film.
-Now this camera isn't in the same league as the Contax T's, Ricoh GR's or its younger and better brother the Leica Minilux but in all means this is a fantastic camera.
+Now, this camera isn't in the same league as the Contax T's, Ricoh GR's or its younger and better brother the Leica Minilux but by all means, this is a fantastic camera.
 This camera can be picked up of eBay for around $50-150 USD depending on the condition or the model (this being model 1) but I got mine for $42 USD that was in user condition.

 Now for the technical camera jargon that I am sure you all are dying to hear about!
 The mini has a Leica Elmar 35mm f3.5 lens that is unbelievably sharp which is one of the reasons that I was drawn to this camera because of how damn sharp it is corner to corner as well as the contrast it has. .The camera isn't every quite as I would like it to be but it does have a great feature for us street shooters or documentary shooters, is that you can take the picture and still hold the shutter button to prevent the automatic advancing of the film.

-When having with camera in hand it feels quite plasticky and some what cheep which was quite disappointing with it having that red dot on it but what can you expect from a little point and shoot.
+When having with camera in hand it feels quite plasticky and somewhat cheep which was quite disappointing with it having that red dot on it but what can you expect from a little point and shoot.
 Now don't let that put you off from the camera because it really doesn't mean anything to me since I enjoy it being light around the neck and in hand.
-I have small hands so this camera feels great in my hand and its pretty much a one handed camera with is a great thing when you are shooting fast and discreet.
+I have small hands so this camera feels great in my hand and its pretty much a one-handed camera with is a great thing when you are shooting fast and discreet.
 The lens is the perfect spot that when you hold the camera your hand should not be in front of the lens.
 I really enjoy the viewfinder it is a just right size for me, but a little cumbersome since I wear glasses but every camera is aside from the Nikon F3hp.
-But the viewfinder is nice and bright and has some great frame lines with a dot in the middle for its AF that it suggest to focus on subject then set frame and then shoot or else you will get some out of focus shoots.
+But the viewfinder is nice and bright and has some great frame lines with a dot in the middle for its AF that it suggest focussing on the subject then set frame and then shoot or else you will get some out of focus shots.

 Metering and LED light

-Now the metering is pretty good for this point and shoot since it is all automatic with some user control with the flash modes that i described earlier.
+Now the metering is pretty good for this point and shoots since it is all automatic with some user control with the flash modes that I described earlier.
 The meter is center weighted which is nice and well accurate but does have its limitations in low light.

-The biggest complaint I have with the camera is the ever confusing and muiltple meaning LED green light in the viewfinder.
-Depending on that mode you are on the little light has several means that is worth reading before you start shooting so you know the limitations of the camera and so you can trouble shoot on the go.
+The biggest complaint I have with the camera is the ever confusing and multiple-meaning LED green light in the viewfinder.
+Depending on that mode you are in the little light has several means that is worth reading before you start shooting so you know the limitations of the camera and so you can troubleshoot on the go.
 I will link the manual because it is worth a look to see the confusion about the green light Leica Mini Manual , but I will try to explain down below.

 - when the flash is off the green led will glow solid and you can shoot.
 Or it will blink slowly with there isn't enough light and it will default to 1/30th of a second shutter speed.

 Now I shot about four rolls of film with this camera before I wrote with review and i do have a fifth in the camera now and I shot quite a lot of different film.
-Now keep in mind the camera only takes DX coded film.
+Now keep in mind the camera only takes the DX-coded film.

 - Two rolls of Ilford XP2 400 (expired)